avnlp/avnlp.github.io/README.md

 The model is trained to generate '[Rewritten_Query]', '[Decomposed_Query]' and '[Disambiguated_Query]' tokens.
 - Trained a T5 model for Self-RAG on the Earnings-Call data.
 Created training data with the reflection tokens (Retrieval/Relevance/Grounding/Utility).
 Trained the model in two phases: critic model to evaluate retrieval and a generator model using the critic's feedback to generate responses.
 - Fine-tuned Llama-3-8B with GRPO on TriviaQA for Agentic RAG, enabling autonomous missing-info detection, query rewriting, and validated tool-call generation using LLM-as-a-Judge rewards.
 - Fine-tuned Llama-3-8B with GRPO on TriviaQA for ReZero Agentic RAG - search retrying and query refinement.
-A composite LLM-as-a-Judge reward function was used for enforcing response structure
+A composite LLM-as-a-Judge reward function was used for enforcing response structure.
-(<think>/<search>/<answer>/<information>).

-**GRPO**
+## GRPO

 **Github:** [https://github.com/avnlp/grpo](https://github.com/avnlp/grpo)
 - Compared four implementations of GRPO from scratch, each demonstrating different approaches to the core algorithm while sharing common principles.